-The European Commission has finally announced plans to introduce new fuel efficiency standards for vans.
+The European Parliament's environment committee (ENVI) has voted to weaken a proposed law setting fuel efficiency standards for new vans.

 The Commission has launched its road safety programme for 2011-20, with a commitment to halve road deaths.
 The programme also contains the first official suggestion that the EU should consider obligatory speed limiters for vans, something T&E has been calling for.